|Nutrition Facts (per serving)|

 In a small mixing bowl, add the sesame paste, sesame oil, and black rice vinegar.
 Whisk to combine.

 Continue whisking as you add the remaining sauce ingredients.
 Taste and add sugar if needed.

 Cook the dried noodles according to the package directions.
 Drain in a colander.
 (Do not rinse unless the package directions say to do so.)

 Place the noodles in a large (preferably warm) bowl.
 Whisk the sauce again and then stir it into the noodles.

-Dish the noodles into individual bowls and garnish with the chopped spring onions and peanuts.
+Dish the noodles into individual bowls and garnish with the chopped peanuts and spring onions.

 - Szechuan peppercorn adds a sharp bite to the sauce.
 How much to use comes down to personal preference.
 If you’re unsure, start with 1/2 teaspoon and do a taste test.
 You can also leave it out of the sauce altogether and serve on the side as a condiment, allowing everyone to help themselves.

 - Garnish with toasted sesame seeds to enhance the nutty flavor of the dish.

 - Leave out the roasted Szechuan peppercorn from the sauce and serve as a condiment on the side or sprinkle over the noodles as a garnish.